Tunisian minister in Gaza, tells Israel to halt "aggression"

 Israel launched a concerted air campaign against the densely populated territory on Wednesday with the stated aim of halting regular rocket fire out of Gaza that has disrupted life across southern Israel.

-Palestinian militants have fired hundreds more rockets in the last three days, even targeting the far-away centres of Israeli commerce and government -- Tel Aviv and Jerusalem.
+Palestinian militants have fired hundreds more rockets in the last three days, even targeting the far-away centers of Israeli commerce and government -- Tel Aviv and Jerusalem.

 Abdesslem is the second high-profile visitor to Gaza since the start of the latest wave of violence, with Egyptian Prime Minister Hisham Kandil travelling to the territory on Friday.